 LaON's patent-technology based Genie offers the best audio quality with an excellent clarity by using 5GHz UNII band and RF interference avoidance technologies.
-It guarantees the system stability even in the large congested site environments where various A/V and wireless equipment are co-located.
+It guarantees the system stability even in large site environments where various A/V and wireless equipment are co-located.
 Highly scalable Ethernet-based Remote Antenna RA100DW can transmit power and audio data.
 With the deployment of the multiple Remote Antennas and Repeaters, the antenna coverage area can amazingly be extended.

-Converged intercom system: Hybrid IP intercoms and wireless Beltpacks on one Base Station One Base Station, with wireless Beltpacks, Ethernet Beltpacks, Speaker Stations and Genie Panels.
+• Converged intercom system: Hybrid IP intercoms and wireless Beltpacks on one Base Station One Base Station, with wireless Beltpacks, Ethernet Beltpacks, Ethernet Beltpacks and Genie Key Panels.